This blog post contains affiliate links. If you purchase a product through my custom link, I will earn a commission at no extra cost to you. WIN!

 -socket extension

--Carly adapter (or any software that can register a BMW battery)
+-Carly For BMW Adapter or any software that can register a BMW battery

-Secure the 10mm screw at the base of the battery and reinstall the retaining bracket.
-Install the negative, then the positive cables.
-The torque spec is 10 newton meters on each, but I won’t tell anyone if you tighten them up by hand.
-Install the vent hose which allows gasses from the battery to escape outside the vehicle.
+Re-assembly: Secure the 10mm bolt at the base of the battery on the negative side, and reinstall the retaining bracket.
+Connect the negative, then the positive cables.
+The torque spec for the battery terminals is 10 N⋅m, but I won’t tell anyone if you snug them up by feel.
+Re-connect the vent hose on the front of the battery and the physical part of the installation is complete.

 With the battery installed, we need to register it to the car.
-BMW’s from the mid 2000’s onward use an algorithm to keep track of the battery’s age, and the car adjusts how much the battery charges over time.
+BMW’s from the mid 2000’s onward use an algorithm to keep track of the battery’s age which allows the car to adjust the way it charges over time.
 Whenever you install a new battery, you must register it to the car which resets the battery charging statistics.
-Failure to do so will result in overcharging of your new battery.
+Failure to do so can result in overcharging and a shorter lifespan of your new battery.

 BATTERY MAINTENANCE

-If you don’t drive your BMW everyday, its crucial to use a smart charger like this CTEK MXS 5.0 to keep the battery topped off when you aren’t driving.
-I didn’t have one the first year I owned this car, and I think letting the battery discharge that first winter caused irreversible damage.
+If you don’t drive your BMW everyday, it’s crucial to use a battery tender like this CTEK MXS 5.0 to keep the battery topped off when you aren’t driving.
+Batteries naturally self-discharge over time, especially in cold weather.
+And modern cars often have electrical systems that run even when the car is parked, causing even more drain.